Impact-Site-Verification: f2d064d1-4f6f-44dc-957f-73d0cce73f3c

 Most massage chair manufacturers require purchase through an authorized retailer for warranty coverage to be valid.
 Chairs purchased through unauthorized resellers (some Amazon third-party sellers, local liquidators, or overseas importers) may come with no valid manufacturer warranty regardless of what the seller claims.

-This is particularly relevant for high-end Japanese brands like Inada, Luraco, and Panasonic, where the warranty difference between authorized and unauthorized purchase can be 10+ years of coverage versus none.
+This is particularly relevant for high-end Japanese brands like Luraco, Panasonic, and Fujiiryoki, where the warranty difference between authorized and unauthorized purchase can be 10+ years of coverage versus none.
 Always purchase from an authorized retailer and confirm the authorization status before completing a high-ticket purchase.

 Extended Warranties: Are They Worth It?